simonbrowndotje/barista-express/README.md

 - Quickly flush with the single shot button (just a few seconds), ideally with a cup underneath to pre-heat it.
 - Insert the portafilter and start the shot (a shot time of 25-35 seconds, from pressing the button, is a good starting point).
 - For best results, weigh the output rather than relying on the default shot button timings (a 1:2 ratio is a good starting point; e.g. 18g of coffee in, 36g of espresso out).
+- Don't worry about too much about the pressure gauge.

 ## First steps and inconsistent results